 This document describes how to host an existing or new static website on COS and make it accessible to visitors through a custom domain name such as

-The following services will be used in this practice:
+The following services will be used in the steps outlined below:

 www.example.com.
-You can do so via Tencent Cloud Domain Service.
+You can do so via the Tencent Cloud Domain Service.

 The sample domain name